MariaChumerina/Brain-games/README.md

 Games:

-Determination of an even number.
+Determination of an even number.<br/>
 Calculator.
-Arithmetic expressions to be evaluated.
+Arithmetic expressions to be evaluated.<br/>
-Determination of the greatest common divider.
+Determination of the greatest common divider.<br/>
 Progression.
-Search for missing numbers in a sequence of numbers.
+Search for missing numbers in a sequence of numbers.<br/>
-Definition of a prime number.
+Definition of a prime number.<br/>

 <b>installation:</b>
 open cosole -> make install -> name of game